Shay Collective Newsletters

 OIL PROCESSING METHODS AND WHAT THEY ALL MEAN

-Solvent Oil Extraction
+Solvent Oil Extraction Process

-When oils are made through a solvent extracted process, the fruit/nuts/seeds are first ground down to a fine paste.
+When oils are made through a solvent-extracted process, the fruit/nuts/seeds are first ground down to a fine paste.
 This paste is then washed with the solvent, releasing the fat from the fruit/nut/seed.
 After being washed in the solvent, the oil is then heated to 212° F to burn off the solvent.
-This oil extraction process is designed to completely burn off the solvent from the oil, leaving no solvent residue, although sometimes microscopic residue can be left (25 ppm).
-The last stage of the process is to refine, bleach and deodorize the oil (aka RBD).
+This oil extraction method is designed to completely burn off the solvent from the oil, leaving no solvent residue, although sometimes microscopic residue can be left (25 ppm).
+The last stage of the oil extraction process is to refine, bleach, and deodorize the oil (aka RBD).
 This can be done using chemical or physical bleaching agents, or sometimes a combination of the two.
 Sometimes oils are also then “winterized”, removing fats that can become solidified and separate out from the oil (such as rice bran oil).
 Solvent extraction removes about 97-99% of the oils from the nuts/seeds, making it the most efficient method of extraction.

 Expeller Pressed Oils